flavio/obs2vagrant/README.md

 ## Example

-Suppose you want to use the "Base-SLES12-btrfs" Vagrant box built on a private OBS instance inside of the "Devel:Docker:Images:KVM:SLE-12" project.
-The project builds the boxes inside of the repository named "images".
+Suppose you want to use the "`Base-SLES12-btrfs`" Vagrant box built on a private OBS instance inside of the "`Devel:Docker:Images:KVM:SLE-12`" project.
+The project builds the boxes inside of the repository named "`images`".

 First of all you must add a server entry inside of your configuration file:
 ```json